cisco/mindmeld/docs/source/userguide/nlp.rst

 Natural Language Processor
 ==========================

-The :ref:`Natural Language Processor (NLP) <arch_nlp>` understands the user's natural language input and outputs a representation that captures all the salient information in the user query.
-It uses a pipeline of six components that sequentially analyze the query, with each one building upon the output of the previous ones.
-These individual components are covered in depth in the following chapters.
-This chapter focuses on the :class:`NaturalLanguageProcessor` class in Workbench, which is a higher level abstraction encapsulating the full natural language processing pipeline.
+We have seen how the :ref:`Natural Language Processor (NLP) <arch_nlp>` uses a pipeline of components to analyze the query.
+Workbench encapsulates this pipeline in a higher-level abstraction, in the form of the :class:`NaturalLanguageProcessor` Python class, or NLP class.
+This chapter focuses on the NLP class,  while subsequent chapters examine each individual component of the pipeline.

 .. note::

-   For a quick introduction, refer to :doc:`Step 7 <../quickstart/07_train_the_natural_language_processing_classifiers>` of the Step-By-Step Guide.
+   For a quick introduction, see :doc:`Step 7 <../quickstart/07_train_the_natural_language_processing_classifiers>` of the Step-By-Step Guide.

 .. _instantiate_nlp:

 Instantiate the NLP class
 -------------------------

-Before using the natural language processor, you need to generate the necessary training data for your app by following the guidelines in :doc:`Step 6 <../quickstart/06_generate_representative_training_data>`.
-You can then get started by importing the :class:`NaturalLanguageProcessor` class from Workbench's :mod:`nlp` module and instantiating an object with the path to your Workbench project.
+To use the natural language processor, you must first generate the training data for your app.
+See :doc:`Step 6 <../quickstart/06_generate_representative_training_data>`.
+Once you have training data, import the :class:`NaturalLanguageProcessor` class from the Workbench :mod:`nlp` module and instantiate an object with the path to your Workbench project.

 .. code-block:: python